Adam Thielen Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 Matchup vs. Green Bay

-- Thielen has averaged 83.1 receiving yards per game over his 10 career matchups against the Packers, 25.6 more than his over/under in Sunday's game.

-- Thielen has caught a touchdown pass versus the Packers four times, and had multiple TDs in two of those games.
+- In 10 matchups versus the Packers, Thielen has had a TD catch four times (including multiple scores in two games).

-- The Packers have the NFL's fourth-ranked pass defense this season, allowing 221.0 yards per game through the air.
+- The 221.0 passing yards the Packers give up per game makes them the NFL's fourth-ranked pass defense this season.

-- The Packers have given up 15 touchdowns through the air (1.5 per game).
-They are 17th in the NFL in that category.
+- The Packers have allowed 15 passing TDs this year (1.5 per game), ranking them 17th among NFL defenses.

 Recent Performances